grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 The options I used are the following:

 ```
--e -> designating the interface to use when communitcating to the HTB machine, which will be the HTB VPN interface
+-e -> designating the interface to use when communitcating to the HTB machine,
+	I am using the HTB VPN interface
 -p -> to designate the port range to target:
 	1-65535,U:1-65535 -> to target all TCP and UDP ports
 --rate -> transmission rate of packets per second